opencog/sensory/README.md

 do it in a generic sensori-motor landscape.

-Thus, the question becomes: "What is a generic sensori-motor landscape?" and "how does a learning system intoerface to such a thing?"
+Thus, the question becomes: "What is a generic sensori-motor landscape?" and "how does a learning system interface to such a thing?"
 This git repo is my best attempt to try to understand these two questions, and to find answers to them.
 Apologies if the current state is underwhelming.